Reviews You Can Rely On

 Weight

-At 15 ounces, the Vesper 32 is one of the lighter bags in the review.
-Most of the weight is also in the down fill, which is 9 out of the fifteen ounces, which means there isn't a lot of excessive fabric.
-It also packs down pretty small, and for the packing-obsessed ultralight hikers who want overnights with a daypack, you could probably get there with the Vesper.
+At 15 ounces, the Vesper 32 is one of the lighter bags in this review.
+Most of the weight is also in the down fill, which accounts for 9 out of the 15 ounces, meaning there isn't a lot of excessive fabric.
+It also packs down quite small, and for the packing-obsessed ultralight hikers who want overnight trips with a daypack, you could probably get there with the Vesper.

 therm-a-rest vesper 32 - the vesper 32 is impressively light and packable at 15 ounces, but...